mootils/mootils/source/index.rst

-.. moutils documentation master file, created by sphinx-quickstart on Fri Oct 11 10:56:26 2019.
+.. mootils documentation master file, created by sphinx-quickstart on Fri Oct 11 10:56:26 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-`moutils`: Exploration and analysis in Multi-objective Optimization
+`mootils`: Exploration and analysis in Multi-objective Optimization
 ===================================================================

 .. warning:: Documentation is work in progress!!
 Some information may be missing or incomplete.